mondaiarimasen/Cryo-Data-Acquisition/README.txt

           cryo-WaterMeas.dat; plots data on shifting graph; saves most recent data to cryo-Environment-Data.dat
         > saves all plots generated
+        > as of August 24, 2018, the x-axis date and time labels of the plots generated in real time are NOT accurate, but saved date and time values in cryo-LS372-Temp.dat ARE accurate

   - cryo-WaterMeas.dat
         > text file containing the calculated cooling water flow rate from the measured voltage from the LabJack U3-LV
-        > most recent stored in cryo-Environment-Data.dat
+        > most recent value stored in cryo-Environment-Data.dat

-  - cryo-clientCooling.py
-        > client side to socket communication to send live the flow rate to main computer to display on webpage
-        > not used, as of August 20, 2018; see section III.

-  - cryo-serverCooling.py
-        > server side to socket communication
-        > receives flow rate and updates cryo-Environment-Data.dat so that webpage can display it
-        > not used, as of August 20, 2018; see section III.

 *****************************************************************************
 III.
 Comments

-  - DataView will most likely not be on a domain or server, as that is a bit complicated for current purposes
+  - DataView is currently not on a domain or server, as that is a bit complicated for current purposes

-  - August 21, 2018:
-        > cryo-CoolingWaterMonitor.py, cryo-clientCooling.py, and
-          cryo-serverCooling.py can be safely removed from this repository, as its capabilities have been integrated into cryo-RealTime.py (I have not done so, as the dilution refrigerator is in operation at this moment, and I would like to interfere as little as possible with the repository during its operation)

 *****************************************************************************